The King's School, Canterbury: The Junior King's School, Canterbury

 The King's School has a feeder preparatory school, the Junior King's School (JKS), previously Milner Court Preparatory School.
 The school is a coeducational boarding and day establishment and currently has around 400 pupils aged 3 to 13.
 Whilst there are boarding facilities available, the majority are day pupils.
 JKS is now located at Milner Court in Sturry, having been originally based in the crypt of Canterbury Cathedral.

 The current site was donated by Lady Milner following the death of Alfred Milner, 1st Viscount Milner in 1925.
 The buildings on site were opened by Rudyard Kipling in 1929, in his capacity as a close friend of Alfred Milner.
 Wilfrid Oldaker was headmaster from 1945 to 1956 and was the last head to occupy the manor house as the headmaster's residence.
 Further extensions include a sports hall (1999), a CDT block (1991) and a new music department (2016).

+The International College

+The King's School has a feeder school for students whom English is an additional language for pupils aged 13-17.

+In early 2016, King’s appointed Walter and Cohen architects to conduct a feasibility study of a 1.25-hectare building area, which after the approval of the planning committee of the City of Canterbury in March 2017, led to the planning and construction of the International College, a theatre in Malthouse Building, as well as additional staff housing and a new sports ground.

+The International College has three storeys; notably, it features a strikingly orange Corten weathering steel cladding, a homage to the adjacent Malthouse building.
+The building has won numerous awards: